 I’m down to 15 minutes.
 Running out of time with a bug I couldn’t find… Oh god, this experience is just like my online assessment with Google, repeating itself.

-Fortunatley, I had practiced with a timer when doing Leetcode, so I didn’t really panic like I did with Google.
+Fortunately, I had practiced with a timer when doing Leetcode, so I didn’t panic as I did with Google.

 I had 7 minutes left.
 I needed to re-write a huge chunk of my solution.
 This is a dangerous thing to do with so little time left.
 What if some other test cases fail after re-writing the solution?

 No time to waste.
 I immediately jump to it.
 I re-write everything in 5 minutes on my local IDE.
 Ran local tests.
 They seem okay, hopefully no regressions.
 I paste the code on the website and click Run.

 Everything’s green.
 All tests pass.

 I brief over my answers a bit before the timer runs out.

 - practicing with a timer really helps you not get anxious when the timer is running low.
 I practiced with my 2nd monitor showing a full-screen timer.
 It was really in-my-face and I just got a little bit stoic to it.

 - reading and understanding the question sounds simple, but harder than I thought.
 I need to improve my attention to detail.

 - you have 15 minutes to explain your thought process for both questions.
 Try to split the time accordingly.
 I spent 10 minutes on the first one and frantically rushed for 5 minutes to explain the latter.